neverthesameagain/Data_Extraction_and_Visualization_Project/README.md

 ## Submission

-Once complete to hi@lamarr.tech with the Github link.
+Once complete drop a mail to hi@lamarr.tech with the Github link.